rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 Input files
 -----------

-All input files stored in a specifically formatted input folder.
+All input files need to be stored in a specifically formatted input folder.
 The path to the input folder is up to you.

 .. image:: images/folder_structure_inputs.png